sammaxfleet/thisorthatpp5/README.md

 Milestone -  Design

-1. Use colours that have continuity and capture the feeling of the site SHOULD HAVE
+1. Use colours that have continuity and capture the feeling of the site -  SHOULD HAVE
-2. Get inspo from fashion blogs for the layout SHOULD HAVE
+2. Get inspo from fashion blogs for the layout - SHOULD HAVE
-3. Images on the -site MUST HAVE
+3. Images on the site - MUST HAVE
-4. Different fonts COULD HAVE
+4. Different fonts - SHOULD HAVE
-5. Describe what the site is -SHOULD HAVE
+5. Describe what the site is - SHOULD HAVE
+6. TITLE -SHOULD HAVe
-6. Back ground colour - SHOULD HAVE
+7. Back ground colour - SHOULD HAVE
-7. Several different pages - WON'T HAVE
+8. Several different pages - WON'T HAVE